House Approves Long-Term Solution to Student Loan Interest Rates

+The House also recently approved the Improving Postsecondary Education Data for Students Act (H.R.
+1949).
 Sponsored by Rep. Luke Messer (R-IN), the legislation will help enhance transparency in higher education.

 "Few decisions in life are bigger than whether to attend college and which college to attend," said Rep. Messer.
 "Yet many families find it a challenge to wade through the complicated maze of statistics available for this important decision.
 Through this bill, we hope to simplify the process and help students get access to the information they really need to make good decisions while lessening the burden on colleges and universities that have far too many reporting requirements today."

-.
+"I want to thank Representative Messer for his leadership on the legislation," said Chairman Kline.
+"In the coming months, the committee will continue the important task of reauthorizing the Higher Education Act.
 Information is critical as families and students plan for college.
 We have to find better ways to give them the information they need without burying schools in paperwork.
 This legislation will help strengthen that effort and I look forward to working with all my colleagues on this issue."